Sofia Richie Sizzles In Topless Photo

 The tantalizing post has already racked up more than 120,000 likes.

-As mentioned, Sofia, who has been in a relationship with Scott Disick for over two years, recently joined the cast of Keeping Up With The Kardashians.
+As mentioned, Sofia, who has been in a relationship with Scott Disick for over two years, recently joined the cast of Keeping Up with the Kardashians.
 The model allowed herself to be filmed during a vacation to Finland with her man, his ex Kourtney Kardashian, and their three children, Mason, Penelope, and Reign.

 According to Hollywood Life, Sofia decided to stop being camera shy for the sake of both her personal life and career.